-The Chubb approach is based on three key principles:
+CUAL's DE&I approach is based on three key principles:

-- Inclusion: creating a working culture and environment where we value the whole person and the experiences they bring to work, where everyone has the opportunity to achieve their full potential and develop in a way that is consistent with our vision and values.
+- Inclusion: creating a working culture and environment where we value the whole person and the experiences they bring to work and where everyone can achieve their full potential.
 Our aim is to be an organisation where people feel valued, involved, respected, supported and connected to the success of the business. - 2.
-Equity: promoting equity by removing barriers, eliminating discrimination and ensuring equal and fair opportunity and access for all. - 3.
-Diversity: accepting each person as an individual and respecting and appreciating differences in ethnicity, gender identity and expression, age, national origin, disability, sexual orientation, education and religion and the value that these differences bring to the workplace every day.
+Equity: promoting equity by removing barriers, eliminating discrimination and ensuring fair opportunity and access for all. - 3.
+Diversity: accepting each person as an individual, respecting and appreciating differences and the value that these bring to the workplace every day.